-Transaction processing systems is a classic place where sensitive data resides e.g. personally identifiable information (PII).
+Transaction processing systems is a classic place where sensitive data (e.g. customer financial information) resides.
 Many of these systems run on mainframes making the IBM System z platform an important platform to include within the scope of an information protection program.
+In addition, protection of data in office documents (e.g. Microsoft Excel files and Sharepoint lists) is also needed.